Dayton woman killed during Hurricane Ian

 “She just turned 40.
 Sept.
 23, she just turned 40.
 She died nine days after her birthday,” Matson said.

-A balloon launch is scheduled to take place on Sunday Oct.
-2 at 6 p.m. at 2408 Fairport Avenue in Dayton.
+A balloon launch was scheduled to take place on Sunday, Oct.
+2 at 6 p.m. at 2408 Fairport Ave. in Dayton.